survos-sites/translation-server/README.md

-# Survos Translation Server
+# Lingua Translation Server

 Consolidated translations for Survos projects.
-Translations are submitted via the poorly-named survos/libre-translate-bundle
+Translations are submitted and processed by the survos/translation-bundle.

+They are NOT stored in babel-bundle format, but there is a bridge to link babel-backed storage with Lingua.

 ## Database